FrancesCoronel/hire-me/docs/04-interview/asking.md

 # Asking Questions

-At the end of the intro calls, a recruiter will generally ask if you have any questions.
-If you have 0 questions, this looks TERRIBLE so try to ask at least 3.
+> At the end of the intro calls, a recruiter will generally ask if you have any questions.
+>
+> If you have 0 questions, this looks TERRIBLE so try to ask at least 3.
+>

-Having a question bank is useful if you want a reference of questions you can ask your interviewer.
+> Having a question bank is useful if you want a reference of questions you can ask your interviewer.
+>

-Asking at least one question from each aspect of the company is ideal so you can get a more holistic view.
+> Asking at least one question from each aspect of the company is ideal so you can get a more holistic view.
+>

-Here are a few sample questions.
+> Here are a few sample questions you can ask your interviewer.

-## Position
+## Position Details

 * Are there metrics or goals set up for me the first week that I would be striving towards?
 * How do you know what to work on each day?